10 easy ways to help bees in your garden

 6. Give bees shelter by letting the grass grow

-Don’t push it, pile it.
-Another cheap way to help is with a small wood pile in a corner where bugs can nest and feed.
+Another cheap way to provide habitat is with a small wood pile in a corner where bugs can nest and feed.
 This micro-habitat will decay over time and give a natural look.
 Use logs or sawn off tree branches but avoid treated wood.
 Even a small heap of pruned branches and twigs will give shelter and can be placed out of sight at the back of a border.

 Your compost heap may get occupied by harmless queen bumblebees and grass snakes seeking a place to nurture their young.
-Don’t worry, they will move on but you will be helping them heaps if you let them be.
+Don’t worry, they will move on but you will help them a lot if you let them be.

 7. Save the bees and put away the pesticides

 One thing to put away is the ‘bug gun’.
 Bee-harming pesticides and herbicides are implicated in bee decline.
-It’s tempting to put a can of spray in your basket on a trip to the garden centre, but it is a lot of money when dealing with real pests like aphids is as easy as stripping them off with gloved hands.
+It’s tempting to put a can of spray in your basket on a trip to the garden centre, but dealing with real pests like aphids is as easy as stripping them off with gloved hands.